 Recently, Mangue starred in a new Off Broadway production: The Legend of Yuana.
 They debuted at BAM in February, 2015, and have hopes of going on to Broadway.

-Wula begins regular Open Level Djembe & Dundun Class in our New Home in Astoria.
+Wula hosts Open Level Djembe & Dundun Class at our shop in Astoria.
 Teachers throughout the year include: Michael Markus, M'Bemba Bangoura, Mangue Sylla, & Special Artists.